DoviniJ/GxEprsDummy/README.md

 ```

 ### Output files
 1) B_trd.sum - This contains GWAS summary statistics of all additive SNP effects, when the outcome is binary.
-V1 to V14 contains
+V1 to V14 contains the following columns in order.
+Note that all .sum files have the same structure.
-* chromosome,
+* chromosome
-* base pair position,
+* base pair position
-* SNP ID,
+* SNP ID
-* reference allele,
+* reference allele
-* alternate allele,
+* alternate allele
-* counted allele A1 (in regression),
+* counted allele A1 (in regression)
-* firth regression status,
+* firth regression status
-* test identifier,
+* test identifier
-* number of samples in regression,
+* number of samples in regression
-* odds ratio for A1 allele,
+* odds ratio for A1 allele
-* standard error of log odds,
+* standard error of log odds
-* test statistic,
+* test statistic
-* p-value and
+* p-value
 * error code

-respectively.
-Note that all .sum files have the same structure.
 <!--- ![image](https://user-images.githubusercontent.com/131835334/236993782-75e2d666-5b83-4348-80fc-994801c406a4.png) -->
 ```
 V1 V2 V3 V4 V5 V6 V7 V8 V9 V10 V11 V12 V13 V14